Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 Next you will need to follow the instructions on the main iSH page (https://github.com/ish-app/ish), specifically the 'Hacking' section.

-If you do not already have a .gitignore file in you home directory I recommend doing the following in your home directory.
+If you do not already have a .gitignore file in your home directory I recommend the following.
 You'll need to be in the Terminal program.

 ```
-user@my-mac ~> curl  https://raw.githubusercontent.com/github/gitignore/main/Global/macOS.gitignore > .gitignore # Get a reasonable set of defaults
+user@my-mac ~> curl  https://raw.githubusercontent.com/github/gitignore/main/Global/macOS.gitignore > ~/.gitignore # Get a reasonable set of defaults
 user@my-mac ~> git config --global core.excludesFile '~/.gitignore                                              # Make sure git actually pays attention`

 ```
-Now you can clone the iSH repository.
-If you don't have a preference then I'd recommend ~/git.
+Now clone the iSH repository.
+If you don't have a preference then I'd recommend putting it in ~/git.

 ```
 user@my-mac ~> git clone https://github.com/ish-app/ish.git